jeceljr/digitalCPUzoo/T2H/README.md

 It uses a three element stack with registers *A*, *B* and *C*. *W* is the workspace pointer and local variables are stored in memory relative to it.
-*IP* indicates the current instruction.
+*I* has a pointer to the current instruction.
+An addional 12 bit register, *O*, is used to extend the argument in direct instructions.

 None of the fancy Transputer features such as the communication links or the operating system in hardware are included in T2H, The *H* in the name